 A Movement of Self-Education for Young People

-Scouting is a movement of self-education for young people.
+Scouting is defined as a system of progressive self-education for young people.
 The Scout Movement comprises national Scout organisations to which the individual members belong.
 The individual members are the young people that Scouting serves and adults who join in order to contribute to the development of Scouting’s youth members.
 The unity of the Movement is ensured by the World Organization of the Scout Movement which serves recognised national Scout organisations.

 All over the world, members of the World Organization of the Scout Movement are united by a common, active commitment to Scouting’s purpose which is to help young people to develop their full physical, intellectual, emotional, social and spiritual capacities as individuals and as members of society, and thus contribute to the development of a better world.